google/prettytensor/docs/Bookkeeper.md

 * g: The graph.
 * train_op: The training operation, if setup_training was called.
 * loss: A list of losses.
+* summary_collections: Sets the default tag for all summaries created after this point.
+Use `None` to disable summaries.

 - - -